nicholaskim6/personal-website/app/data/writings/Some_Things_Ive_Learned_from_Philosophy.md

 from thinking through these problems are often widely applicable, and I find myself applying them quite pervasively in everyday thoughts and debates.
 <br><br>
-I might summarize some of the main takeaways that philosophy has introduced/reinforced for me as follows.
-(And a quick note - I'm not trying to say that these ideas/benefits are in any way exlcusive to philosophy, just that philosophy is where I happened to come across them.)
+I'd summarize the main takeaways that philosophy has reinforced for me as follows.
 <br><br>
 __Skepticism__ - In philosophy, you end up coming across many strong arguments for things that seem intuitively nonsensical at first.
 Regularly seeing that disconnect